 2. The UAS NF retrieves the UAV UE's context.
 The UE's context contains identity mapping between the GPSI and the USS identifier that performed UAA.
 The UAS-NF verifies the USS re-authentication request by checking whether the GPSI and the USS identifier of the USS requesting the re-authentication match the stored mapping of GPSI and USS identifier.
 The UAS-NF shall only continue the re-authentication procedures if match.

-NOTE 1: The USS identifier is based on the security link on the interface between USS NF and USS (e.g. the identity mapped during link establishment or the identity in certificate).
+NOTE 1: The USS identifier is based on the security link on the interface between UAS NF and USS (e.g. the identity mapped during link establishment or the identity in certificate).

 3. The UAS NF sends to the target SMF+PGW-C the UAA re-authentication request for the UE identified by the GPSI.